4 Steps to take you through the dental insurance billing process with ease

 Step 1: Ask yourself, in what order do you accomplish the most?

 Do you accomplish more working aging reports in the morning or in the afternoon?
-Your best bet is to delegate morning and afternoon to either working aging or posting payments.
+Your best bet is to designate morning and afternoon to either working aging or posting payments.

 Posting payments tend to have deadlines, so I prefer to get my posting done in the morning when that applies and hold myself to a mid-day deadline so that I can work aging reports all afternoon.